tatoBr/xb-coop-list/README.md

 _The response body will contain a message and the access token._<br><br>
 ### Logout user
 _>>PATCH /users/logout/:id_
 >Logout user and destroy its access token.
-Require authentication.
 The request body must be empty.
 _Example:_
 ```